bluenote-1577/os-minimap2/README.md

 For detailed instructions on how to use minimap2, see https://github.com/lh3/minimap2.

-Currently homo-polymer compressed runs are not supported. -->
+Currently homo-polymer compressed runs are not supported.

+## Citations

+Edgar, Robert.
+"Syncmers are more sensitive than minimizers for selecting conserved k‑mers in biological sequences."
+PeerJ 9 (2021): e10805.

+Shaw, Jim and Yu, Yun William.
+"TITLE TODO."
+In preparation (2021).
+-->